-Create an IPsec policy with the name policy1 and sequence number 100, and specify to set up SAs through IKE negotiation.
+In FIPS mode, create an IPsec policy with the name policy1 and sequence number 100, and specify to set up SAs through IKE negotiation.

-'''

-<Sysname> system-view

-[Sysname] ipsec policy policy1 100 isakmp
+<Sysname> system-view [Sysname] ipsec policy policy1 100 isakmp [Sysname-ipsec-policy-isakmp-policy1-100]

-[Sysname-ipsec-policy-isakmp-policy1-100]

-'''

 Create an IPsec policy with the name policy1 and specify the manual mode for it.